IsraaMohamedGaber/supervised-Ml-Project-Hand-Gesture-Classification/README.md

 - The landmarks are normalized (relative to the wrist position).
 - The trained machine learning model predicts the gesture based on these landmarks.
 - The predicted gesture is displayed on the webcam feed.

+## 🎯 Model Training
+The model was trained using:

+- Random Forest
+- Support Vector Machine (SVM)
+- K-Nearest Neighbors (KNN)

+The best-performing model is saved as models/best_model.pkl.